Does having ADHD make you feel exhausted?

 What makes a better break – one that will fill your cognitive tank with useful metabolic energy?
 One study, Give me a better break: Choosing workday activities to maximize resource recovery, attempted to discover just that.
 Researchers surveyed 95 employees over a five-day work week, documenting each break they took.
 They analyzed the results of 959 records of breaks.
 What they discovered was not what you might expect.
 “Better breaks” were not taken when the workers were starting to get tired, when their tanks were running low.
 In fact, more recourse recovery occured when the workers took their breaks early in the work period.
 So, rather than taking a break in the middle of the afternoon, they did better if they took a break in the mid-morning.
 Way before they were feeling run down.

 Researchers also discovered that better breaks incorporated activities that employees preferred rather than activities that were given to them or assigned to them (click here to read more about this study).
 They expected to find that breaks were better if the employees did not do work-related tasks during breaks, but there was no evidence of this.
 It was the preference for the activity that gave them the greatest benefit.
-So, choosing something you want to do, whether work related or not, seems to the the way to go.
+So, choosing something you want to do, whether work related or not, seems to be the way to go.

 The researchers were not able to pinpoint how long a break should be to maximize resource recovery, but they did find that shorter, more frequent breaks work better.
 That means that you have to plan for many more, shorter breaks than you thought you would.
 The “better break” study was not conducted with adults who have ADHD.
 But, the findings are consistent with ADHD-informed approaches to taking breaks.
 As Barkley tells us, “…you need to take 10 minute breaks very often.
 Indeed more often you need to break tasks down and take frequent breaks.…Stop using the executive function system for a few minutes and give it a chance to refuel its fuel tank.
 This is why we talk about the 10 and 3 rule with ADHD children.
 10 minutes of work, 3 minutes of break – 10 and 3 – 10 and 3.
 But you can’t do more than 10; you’re starting to empty the tank.”
 Barkley was talking about children in this example, but these children with ADHD grow up to be adults with ADHD, even lawyers, professors, consultants, accountants, researchers and other professionals with ADHD.
 I think it is valuable to notice how short his recommended work periods are for kids and consider how you might apply this idea to your own workday.